 United Way Board Spotlight: Christina Monson

 I grew up in a small town in the northeast corner of Iowa with wonderful parents who instilled in me a great sense of determination and a top-notch work ethic.
 Both employed in the education system, I grew up watching their community involvement and was always inspired by their drive to help others.
-My husband, daughter, and I moved to Grand Rapids in May of 2015 and I’ve found myself back in a small town with a big heart.
-For fun we like to hike, do art projects, take photographs, and explore the area.
-As the editor of Lake Time Magazine, I’m fortunate to get to know this community and the surrounding northern Minnesota area on a new level and I wouldn’t trade it for the world!
+My family and I moved to Itasca County in 2015 and have never looked back.
+What appeals to us here is good natured people, a growing entrepreneur base, and compassionate people who are dedicated to making their community better.

 What inspired you to be involved with United Way?